 I have been involved in the program by way of presentations since about 1995, however it has been operating in NSW for much longer than that.
 I am involved in the PCYC program run over a number of evenings at Bateau Bay PCYC; this is an excellent program with various speakers including police and people injured or affected by motor vehicle incidents.

-There is also a one day program known as ‘SAVE’ run across NSW on Saturdays (which is sometimes easier to attend for those without transport and due to work commitments).
-The contact number to book into this course is 0408 910 025 or email: email@example.com
+There is also a one day program known as ‘SAVE’ or save traffic offenders program run across NSW on Saturdays (which is sometimes easier to attend for those without transport and due to work commitments).
+The contact number to book into this save traffic course is 0408 910 025 or email: email@example.com

 If the Court allows you to attend the traffic offenders intervention program then it will take your participation ‘into account’ when sentencing you; you should receive a more lenient penalty than if you did not attend the course.
 While attending the program does not automatically entitle you to a non-conviction (section 10 – with reference to the Crimes (Sentencing Procedure) Act) it certainly augurs well for a better outcome in your court proceedings than if you had not attended and could help to persuade a court not to convict and disqualify you.